Little Big Men (ESPN 30 for 30)

 Little Big Men is part of ESPN's 30 for 30 series.
 This documentary focuses on the 1982 Little League baseball champions out of Kirkland, Washington, their amazing run to the championship, and the aftermath of their fame.

-- Youth Sports: The focus of the movie is on the experience of the children who were a part of this team.
-Several youth sport issues come up throughout the movie, including practicing because they wanted to (not because they were forced to), developmental differences (Cody Webster could throw a 75mph fastball at age 12), burnout (baseball wasn't fun after the Little League World Series), and the amount of pressure placed on youth athletes following success (just because a kid is good at 12 does not mean that kid will be good at 18).
+- Youth Sport: Several youth sport issues come up throughout the movie, including practice time, developmental differences (Cody Webster could throw a 75mph fastball at age 12), burnout, and the amount of pressure placed on youth athletes following success (just because a kid is good at 12 does not mean that kid will be good at 18).

-- Media: Because of the time period, this became a major news story across the country.
-Twelve-year-old kids were thrust into the national spotlight, and an inordinate amount of pressure and focus was placed on Cody Webster (he was dubbed "America's Youngest Folk Hero").
+- Media: Twelve-year-old kids were thrust into the national spotlight, and an inordinate amount of pressure and focus was placed on Cody Webster (he was dubbed "America's Youngest Folk Hero").
 The now-adult players commented that the innocence of youth was stripped away by the superstar attention they received.

 - Underdogs: Kirkland was a small team that came out of nowhere that was competing against a Taiwan team that had won 9 of the previous 11 LLWS titles and was on a 31 game winning streak.